BernatOlle/Pathology_Image_segmentation/docs/datasets_howto.md

 ```

 ## Mice glomeruli dataset
-This dataset comprises 88 WSIs with edge sizes ranging from 14,000 to 65,000 pixels.
+This dataset comprises 88 WSIs and is released along with the [Orbit Image Analysis tool](https://www.orbit.bio/).
 The histopathological data come from mice and rats.
 ### How to download
 **Image data**: https://datadryad.org/stash/dataset/doi:10.5061/dryad.fqz612jpc